abapst/myconfig/README.md

-# config
+# myconfig

-My bashrc and tmux config preferences.
+Automagically configures my bashrc, vimrc, and tmux preferences to the local machine.

 ## Installation